christofersimbar/WannaMineCleaner/README.md

 **Step 3**

-Prepare the list of target servers, saved them in daftarserver.txt (you can choose other name, but make sure to modify the WannaMineCleaner.
+Prepare the list of target servers, save them in *daftarserver.txt* (you can choose other name, but make sure to modify the WannaMineCleaner.
 For example:
 ```
 servername1.yourdomainname
 servername2.yourdomainname